-It doesn’t take a lot of expertise to ask the questions, but having the capability to address any red flags that might be raised is another matter.
-Because fastening is an assembly process, understanding it requires applicable manufacturing experience combined with in depth knowledge of exactly how bolted joints work.
+It does not take a lot of expertise to ask the questions, but having the capability to address any red flags that might be raised is another matter.
+Because fastening is an assembly process, understanding it requires applicable manufacturing experience combined with in-depth knowledge of exactly how bolted joints work.
 This is an increasingly rare set of skills and experiences.
-Whether to invest in resources capable of preventing or troubleshooting problems, or to contract that capability to others is a complex decision beyond the scope of this article.
-It comes down to assessing whether in-house capability will provide sufficient competitive advantage relative to contracting the need to those few people that specialize in it.
+Whether to invest in resources capable of preventing or troubleshooting problems or to contract that capability to others is a complex decision beyond the scope of this article.
+It comes down to assessing whether in-house capability will provide sufficient competitive advantage relative to contracting the need for those few people that specialize in it.

-Peak Innovations Engineering was contacted by a fastener manufacturer whose customer was reporting that a nut and bolt combination was stripping threads at the specified assembly torque.
+Peak innovations Engineering was contacted by a fastener manufacturer who had a customer reporting a nut and bolt combination was stripping threads at the specified assembly torque.
 Through the use of the latest ultrasonic measurement techniques, Peak performed an in-joint torque-angle to failure test while continuously monitoring bolt tension.
 It was found that while thread strip was the failure mode, it occurred above the bolts’ yield point and well above the stated assembly torque.
 With reliable data in hand, the fastener manufacturer was able to work with their customer on diagnosing the torque control problems at assembly.
 The cost to the fastener supplier for this definitive test that provided quantitative answers to what was a stalemated disagreement was $3,475.
 Both the supplier and their customer benefitted.